Essential Elements for Company Letterheads and the Key Elements you MUST include

 The Key Elements you MUST include in a Professional Letterhead

-When you begin to make your business letterheads you are choosing to demonstrate to your customers that your official correspondence carries an air of professionalism.
-You can’t just print your company’s logo on it and that be it.
+When you begin to make your business letterheads, you are choosing to demonstrate to your customers that your official correspondence carries an air of professionalism.
+You can’t just print your company’s logo on it, and that’s it.
 Not if you are looking to show them you mean business.

 General Aspects of a Letterhead

-Before we go into the nitty-gritty of the legal details needed let’s just quickly make it clear that you know what we are on about.
+Before we go into the nitty-gritty of the legal details needed, let’s just quickly make it clear that you know what we are on about.
 Printed Letterheads are those pre-printed pieces of paper that measure 210mm x 297mm or A4 for those that are in the know.
-A formal way for your organization to communicate with your customers in letter form.
-Folded to DL or in half to fit in an envelope they are then easy for you to send out.
-They have anything written on them such as a bill, sales letter or even a direct mail campaign.
+A formal way for your organisation to communicate with your customers in letter form.
+Folded to DL or in half to fit in an envelope, they are then easy for you to send out.
+They have anything written on them, such as a bill, sales letter or even a direct mail campaign.

 Here are the most common optional contact information within a typical design:-

-- Business Name and logo – typically at the top of the page or it could be watermarked on the back of the page – or you could leave blank
+- Business Name and logo – typically at the top of the page, or it could be watermarked on the back of the page, or you could leave it blank

 - Phone and Fax No.- the main contacts.